CAIT: Triple-Win Compression towards High Accuracy, Fast Inference, and Favorable Transferability For ViTs: Introduction

-In summary, our contributions are four-fold: \begin{itemize} \item We propose a joint compression method with token pruning and channel pruning to accelerate well pretrained ViTs.
-We show that the proposed method can provide high performance, fast inference speed, and favorable transferability simultaneously for ViTs. \item For the token pruning, we present an asymmetric token merging strategy, which can effectively reduce the number of tokens and preserve a complete spatial structure of images, ending up with efficient models that are highly suitable for downstream vision tasks. \item For the channel pruning, we introduce a consistent dynamic channel pruning strategy which can achieve dynamic fine-grained compression optimization for all modules in ViTs, further enhancing the model compression. \item Extensive experiments on various ViTs show that our method can consistently achieve state-of-the-art results in terms of the accuracy and the inference speed, well demonstrating the effectiveness of our method.
-Experiments on the transfer of pruned ViTs to the downstream semantic segmentation task verify the excellent transferability of the proposed method. \end{itemize}
+In summary, our contributions are four-fold: \begin{itemize} \item Beyond high accuracy and fast inference speed, we propose the incorporation of a novel principle: favorable transferability when designing compression algorithms.
+Thus, we present a joint compression method, dubbed CAIT, towards high accuracy, fast inference speed, and favorable transferability all at once for ViTs. \item We propose an asymmetric token merging strategy that effectively reduces the number of tokens while preserving complete spatial structure of images.
+It results in efficient models that are highly suitable for downstream tasks. \item We introduce consistent dynamic channel pruning strategy that achieves dynamic fine-grained compression optimization for all modules, further enhancing compression. \item Extensive experiments on various ViTs show that our method consistently achieves state-of-the-art results in terms of accuracy and inference speed, demonstrating its effectiveness.
+Experiments on transferring pruned ViTs to various downstream tasks verify the excellent transferability of our proposed method. \end{itemize}

+The subsequent sections of the paper are structured as follows.
+In \Cref{sec:related}, we conduct a thorough examination of related literature.
+Subsequently, in \Cref{sec:method}, we present our joint compression method CAIT, including the details of ATME and CDCP.
+In \Cref{sec:experiments}, we evaluate the performance of CAIT and conduct comprehensive analyses on various benchmark datasets.
+Finally, we conclude in \Cref{sec:conclusion}.